Miele Triflex HX1 vs. Dyson V15 Detect

 Edge Cleaning Comparison

-Here’s a before and after shot for the Dyson V15 Detect.
+Here’s a before-and-after shot for the Dyson V15 Detect.

 Dyson V15 edge cleaning